This blog article was originally published as an expert article by MedTech Finland.

 The In Vitro Diagnostic Medical Device Regulation shall apply two years later, from 26 May 2022, which appears to provide some realistic leeway.

 Companies who are familiar with the current requirements, and have implemented their processes accordingly, have good or fair chances to survive the transition.
 New companies, especially startups, have a lot to investigate both from current and new legislation.
-In September 2017, I wrote in MedTech Views on the legislative challenges of medtech startups.
+In September 2017, I wrote in MedTech Views on the legislative challenges of health tech startups.
 Since then, I have gotten to know a much wider spectrum of companies, to whom the medical device legislation is new.
 Among them there are pharmaceutical manufacturers and software houses that already work according to high quality standards, so they are not quite startups; but the device legislation requires a moderate investment from them all the same.

 It is essential for every operator in the supply chain to avoid functional and business-related risks by examining the requirements on, for example, the quality system, the technical file of a device, vendorships and distribution.
 I am delighted to notice that a startup which has been around for a while can be more open to the requirements and have used more agile means to implement them than the larger newcomer.
 But I still think the pressure created by the new regulations will slow innovation, and will need new solutions on the EU and national level.